borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 documentation](https://docs.python.org/3/library/logging.html#logrecord-attributes)
 for additional placeholders.

-Note that this `--log-file-format` flg only applies to the specified `--log-file` and not to syslog or other logging.
+Note that this `--log-file-format` flag only applies to the specified `--log-file` and not to syslog or other logging.